Changes during coronavirus (COVID-19)

 How to get a carer’s assessment

-Carer’s assessments are carried out by the adult social services department of your local council.
+Carer’s assessments are carried out by your local council.
 If the person you care for lives in a different council area, their council will be responsible for your carer’s assessment.
 If you provide necessary care for someone and think you could benefit from some support, contact the council to arrange an assessment.
 Their details should be in the phone book, or search online at gov.uk/find-local-council.

 How to prepare for the assessment

 The council should send you information about the assessment in advance.
-You’ll need to be prepared to talk about your caring role and how it affects you.
-Here are a few questions to consider:
+You’ll need to prepare so you can talk about your caring role and how it affects you.
+Here are a few questions to consider.

 - Are you able to get enough sleep or is it disturbed by your caring role?